 - No, they cannot.
 The assets are not in the beneficiaries’ estates.
 They are in the trust’s estate.
 So no creditor of any beneficiary can attach the trust assets.

 Question: Can my creditors attach the trust assets?

 - No. The assets are not in your estate so the creditors cannot get what you do not own.

 Question: What about estate taxes?

-- This is the beauty of a PIT.
+- This is the beauty of a Pre-Inheritance Trust.
 There are no estate taxes on the assets of the trust.
 Even if the trust assets increase to a very large amount — say $20 million — there is still no estate tax.
 All assets pass to your heirs free and any estate taxes.

 Question: What happens if my children get a divorce.
 Will the ex-spouse have access to the assets?

 - No, they will not.
 Since your children do not own the assets (the trust does), then the assets are not available for an ex-spouse to gain access to should your children get a divorce.

 If you currently have an asset that you know will grow greatly in value in the coming years, a Pre-Inheritance Trust may be an ideal solution.
 Since any asset(s) that you put into the trust now (while values are low) will grow estate tax-free, this could be a real home run for you and your heirs.
 Of course, you will want to consult with your tax advisor on any tax benefits that you may receive.